 Scramble eastward staying on or near to the crest and dropping down a little onto the south side as obstacles bar the way.
 For those that enjoy scrambling this route is a real treat.
 For those that shy away from exposure and or lengthy scrambles, this route will be nerve-wracking.

-Then at 6600 feet there is high notch in the ridge.
-The last 400 vertical feet are steeper and more exposed than the rest of the route.
-There may be a few Class 4 moves here if you stay on the ridge crest.
-Once again, it might be possible to avoid this section by traversing a long way around depending on how much snow is present.
-Traverse out onto the south side of the ridge and scramble up southern gullies to the summit.
+Then at 6600 feet there is a high notch in the ridge.
+The last 400 vertical feet are steeper and more exposed than the rest of the route (perhaps 5th class).
+If you stay on the ridge crest it is advisable to use a rope.
+To avoid this section, traversing around a snowfield (seasonal) out onto the south side of the ridge and scramble up southern gullies to the summit.

 North Access, Middle Fork Road: